 - Also read: 5 Best Managed WordPress Hosting Services [Unbiased Comparison]

 The selection of hosting needs proper guidance; otherwise, you may lose money by investing it in the wrong place.
 Before buying any hosting service, you must check for the following points.

-Reliability includes the server uptime and prompt customer support.
-The most important aspect to check before buying a hosting service is a server uptime.
+Reliability includes server uptime and prompt customer support.
+The most important aspect to check before buying a hosting service is server uptime.
 If the server is not responding, then you will lose your traffic very quickly, and that will affect you the most.

 The server quality includes the how easy to manage your account is with the help of Cpanel (Control Panel) and its navigation, At the same time, you can check what are the services inside your Cpanel and how handy it is to operate even as a rookie.